anderssonlab/PRIMEloci/README.md

 ./PRIMEloci.sh --all
 ```

-Run CTSS and TC .rds files existed, only step 3-5 need to be run:
+Run only step as CTSS- and TC-.rds files existed:

 ```bash
 ./PRIMEloci.sh -p